jdonaldson/vaxe/README.md

 ### Active Targets: Dealing with --next

 In some cases, an hxml file may specify multiple targets via a `--next` directive.
-Vihxen will use the first target it finds in order to generate completions.
+Vaxe will use the first target it finds in order to generate completions.
 It is possible to specify a different target by inserting a line like this into your hxml:

-    # vihxen
+    # vaxe

-If vihxen finds that line, it will use that target to generate completions and perform other miscellaneous tasks.
-The target that Vihxen uses is called the "active" target here.
+If Vaxe finds that line, it will use that target to generate completions and perform other miscellaneous tasks.
+The target that Vaxe uses is called the "active" target here.

 # Recommended Plugins/Additions

-Vihxen will work fine on its own, but it is designed to integrate cleanly with a number of other bundles and plugins.
+Vaxe will work fine on its own, but it is designed to integrate cleanly with a number of other bundles and plugins.
 Once again, it is recommended to use pathogen or vundle to manage installation and updates.